yufengwudcs/ScisTree2/README.md

 Check if ScisTree2 is ready to run by typing: `./scistree`, you should see some output about the basic usage of ScisTree2.

 Now type:
-`./scistree triv4-paper-1.txt`
-You should see the following output:
+`./scistree triv4-paper-1.txt`, you should see the following output:
 ```text
 *** SCISTREE ver.
 2.2.0.0, October 24, 2024 ***
 Called genotypes output to file: triv4-paper-1.txt.genos.imp